cpldcpu/BitNetMCU/docs/documentation.md

 The plot above shows the weight encoding.
 Typically, this datatype is used for post-quantization, but it also makes sense for QAT, since the weight distribution follows a normal distribution as well.

 To implement this datatype, it is necessary to quantize values according to an encoding table.
-The Python implementation (proposed by 3.5-Sonnet) is shown below.
+The Python implementation (proposed by Claude 3.5-Sonnet) is shown below.
 Frankly, I am quite impressed by the implementation, which hardly increased training time.

 ```python
     ...